Varieties of De Morgan monoids: minimality and irreducible algebras: Introduction

 It is well known that a De Morgan monoid is finitely subdirectly irreducible iff the element $e$ is join-prime.
 The first main result of this paper shows that any such De Morgan monoid $\sbA$ is either (i)~a totally ordered Sugihara monoid in which $e$ covers $\neg e$ or (ii)~the union of an interval subalgebra $[\neg a,a]$ and two chains of idempotent elements, $(\neg a]$ and $[a)$, where $a= (\neg e)^2$.
 In the latter case, the anti-idempotent subalgebra is the $e$--class of a congruence $\theta$ such that $\sbA/\theta$ is a totally ordered Sugihara monoid in which $\neg e=e$, and all other $\theta$--classes are singletons.
 (See Theorem~\ref{lollipop 2} and Remark~\ref{interpretation}.)

 Subalgebra structure aside, another measure of the complexity of a De Morgan monoid $\sbA$ is the height, within the subvariety lattice of $\mathsf{DMM}$, of the variety generated by $\sbA$.
 Accordingly, the present paper initiates an analysis of the lattice of varieties of De Morgan monoids.
 We prove that such a variety consists of Sugihara monoids iff it omits a certain pair of four-element algebras (Theorem~\ref{omit c4 d4}).
-This implies the paper's second main result: $\mathsf{DMM}$ has just four minimal subvarieties, all of which are finitely generated (Theorem~\ref{atoms}).
-The covers of these atoms will be investigated in a subsequent paper.
+This implies that $\mathsf{DMM}$ has just four minimal subvarieties, all of which are finitely generated (Theorem~\ref{atoms}).
+The covers of these atoms are investigated in a sequel paper \cite{MRW2}.

 For philosophical reasons, relevance logic also emphasizes a system called $\mathbf{R}$, which lacks the so-called Ackermann truth constant $\mathbf{t}$ (corresponding to the neutral element of a De Morgan monoid).
 The logic $\mathbf{R}$ is algebraized by the variety $\mathsf{RA}$ of \emph{relevant algebras}. \'{S}wirydowicz \cite{Swi95} has described the bottom of the subvariety lattice of $\mathsf{RA}$.
-We simplify the proof of his result (see Theorem~\ref{thm:minimalvarietiesRA}), using the above identification of the minimal subvarieties of $\mathsf{DMM}$.
+We simplify the proof of his result (see Theorem~\ref{thm:minimalvarietiesRA}), using our analysis (from Section~\ref{structure section}) of the subvarieties of $\mathsf{DMM}$.

 These findings have implications for the extension lattices of both $\mathbf{R}$ and $\mathbf{R}^\mathbf{t}$.
 For instance, \'{S}wirydowicz's theorem has been applied recently to show that no consistent axiomatic extension of $\mathbf{R}$ is structurally complete, except for classical propositional logic \cite{RS}.
 The situation for $\mathbf{R}^\mathbf{t}$ is very different and is the subject of ongoing investigation by the present authors.
+(Regarding fragments of $\mathbf{R}^\mathbf{t}$, see \cite{SM92}, \cite[Thm.~9.7]{ORV08} and \cite[Sec.~10]{Raf16}.)